buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Types/IfcLanguageId.md

 # IfcLanguageId

 The _IfcLanguageId_ identifies the language in which a natural language text is expressed.
-It uses a language tag to identify the language.
+It uses a language tag to identify the language.<!-- end of definition -->

 > NOTE  The tag shall comply to the Internet Engineering Task Force (IETF) language tag as expressed in RFC 5646.
 A conforming program shall support the "simple language" subtag and the "language-region" tag format.